Monarchy in the Cook Islands: Royal symbols

-Symbols of monarchy

 References to the monarch are commonplace in public life in the Cook Islands.
-There are references to the Crown in legal documents, Oaths of office taken by the King's Representative, Members of Parliament and Judges of the High Court, and prescriptions in the Constitution require allegiance to be sworn to the reigning Sovereign as the Head of State of the Cook Islands.
+There are references to the Crown in legal documents, oaths of office taken by the King's Representative, members of Parliament and judges of the High Court, and prescriptions in the constitution require allegiance to be sworn to the reigning sovereign as the Head of State of the Cook Islands.

 Unlike in the United Kingdom, the King's Official Birthday is a public holiday on the first Monday in June.
 Elizabeth II's portrait continues to appear on the obverse of coins, and all banknotes feature the portrait of Elizabeth II as the watermark until new currency is issued with Charles III's portrait.
 However, only the $20 banknote bears her image as the main feature (Cook Islands use the New Zealand dollar).

 Elizabeth II undertook a royal tour of the Cook Islands between 28 January and 29 January 1974.